Local Government Financial Assistance Grants are funded by the Commonwealth

 The equalisation requirement is the difference between the assessed expenditure need and the assessed revenue raising capacity of each local government.
 The grants commission has developed a range of cost adjustors (for example: location, population dispersion and socio-economic disadvantage) and these are included in calculating the standards to recognise the additional costs a local government faces due to its physical or demographic characteristics.

 The grants commission uses an asset preservation model for local road funding.
 This model is used to assess the cost of maintaining a local government’s road network and takes into account annual and recurrent maintenance costs and the costs of reconstruction at the end of a road’s useful life.
+Asset Preservation Model documents are available under the download section below.

 The grants commission is required to keep up with the changes in local government to ensure that its methods reflect the operations of the industry.